Emsculpt Vs Coolsculpting

 Unlike other, more invasive cosmetic procedures, there is no downtime for recovery with Emsculpt.

-This is an FDA-cleared treatment that can be used for all genders who desire additional body sculpting.
+This FDA-cleared treatment can be used by all genders who desire additional body sculpting.

 One treatment, which is a 30-minute session, is equivalent to approximately 20,000 crunches or squats.